Distribute-systems-course-group/group-task/README.md

 ### Choose 3 different fixed message sizes (payloads for min, average, max), what is the average time when sending 25 in each case?

+min = 1 byte / 36.09 seconds
+avg = 50 bytes / 36.09 seconds
+max = 100 bytes / 36.1 seconds

+Maybe the payloads where too close to eachother since the time difference is nonexistent..

 ### Choose a unique payload, e.g., average size, and then measure the inter arrival rate between messages?

+-

 ### How reliable is your architecture?
 What kind of applications can benefit from this architectural flavor?